OpenFn/Miracle-Feet/README.md

 1. An OpenFn job [`[SMS-Flow-1] Fetch contacts from SF`](https://openfn.org/projects/miraclefeet/jobs/eZiygD) runs daily to query contacts from Salesforce and fetch their treatment and appointment information.
 2. A second OpenFn job [[SMS-Flow-2] Schedule SMSs](https://openfn.org/projects/miraclefeet/jobs/QjbQti)  will be triggered to schedule relevant SMS alerts in the Infobip Portal

+We have separate jobs to handle changes in clinic status and to schedule "Bracing Night" messages.

 ### Notes on Scheduling Logic

 **Overview**